An epic road to Colle delle Finestre in the Italian Alps

 How long is Colle delle Finestre?

-The pass links Susa Valley and Cisone Valley.
-It’s 34.3 km (21.31 miles) long, running south-north from Depot to Susa.
+The road is 34.3 km (21.31 miles) long, running south-north from Depot to Susa.
 Starting at Depot, the ascent is 16 km long.
-Over this distance, the elevation gain is 1.125 meters.
-The average percentage is 7 %.
-And from Susa, the ascent is 18.62 km long.
-Over this distance, the elevation gain is 1.694 meters and the average percentage is 9.1 %.
-The climb has been featured in the Giro d'Italia race.
-There are a couple of monuments celebrating Danilo Di Luca as the first rider to reach the summit.
-Apparently, as a result of its popularity thanks to its appearance in the Giro d'Italia, the road is even in worse conditions after loads of summer traffic.
+Over this distance, the elevation gain is 1,125 meters.
+The average gradient is 7%.
+From Susa, the ascent is 18.62 km long.
+Over this distance, the elevation gain is 1,694 meters, and the average gradient is 9.1%.
+The climb has been featured in the Giro d'Italia race, with a couple of monuments celebrating Danilo Di Luca as the first rider to reach the summit.
+Apparently, due to its popularity from its appearance in the Giro d'Italia, the road is in worse condition after loads of summer traffic.

 Is Colle delle Finestre open?